Danniel-Ang/os242/links.md

 * [Operating Systems Programming Slides](https://docos.vlsm.org/) ---
   Slides to study OS for POPQUIZ
 * [MD Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) --- Reference to make your MD beautiful (Taken after reviewing Anders35)
+* [Chat-GPT](https://www.chatgpt.com) --- My Best Friend, use this when you lazy to google it (Double check the information pls)
 ---

 ### Week 0